Oh Carolina: Critical reception

 AllMusic editor Alex Henderson described the song as an "infectious interpretation".
-Larry Flick from Billboard felt that "gruff toasting and chanting are balanced by a clanging shuffle-beat."
+Larry Flick from Billboard magazine felt that "gruff toasting and chanting are balanced by a clanging shuffle-beat."
 He added that it is "poised for instant pop radio success".
 Chuck Eddy from Entertainment Weekly called it "joyous", noting the "lusty humor".
 Tom Ewing of Freaky Trigger stated that Shaggy's take on the song "acknowledges its debt to the past right away – sampling the intro from the Folkes Brothers' 1960 original.
 Not just a nod of respect, it's a canny move, as the crackling, wheezing shanty-town piano sounded like nothing else on 1993 radio, giving "Oh Carolina" instant cut-through."
 Dave Sholin from the Gavin Report viewed it as "an exciting original creation which can't help but bring excitement to radio."

 James Masterton wrote in his weekly UK chart commentary, "If there is a dance craze at the moment it certainly has to be this 'dancehall' style of ragga".
 James Hamilton from Music Weeks RM Dance Update described it as a "gruff ragga revamp" and "catchy".
 Seamus Quinn from NME wrote, "Ragga Sleaze to please that could have only come from the States.
 Musically it's almost rockabilly ragga with Motown snippets and weird boogie time themes.
 If this wasn't bizarre enough, the lyrical content gets this week's Roger Mellie award for sheer rudeness.
 Not one for the Student Unions of this world, I fear, but this is genuine out-of-order humour with a compelling hook.
 Just nod yer head and grin."

 Al Weisel from Rolling Stone remarked that featuring "the hard-hitting rhythms and relentless vocals of dance hall, "Oh Carolina" also harked back to the joyousness and soul that characterized the pre-Rastafarian Jamaican music of the '60s: a sense of fun that's been lost to some extent amid the sexism and violence glorified in a lot of dance hall."
 Charles Aaron from Spin wrote, "His voice a flu-season growl, 24-year-old Shaggy comes off like a bewildered Studio One relic who wandered into a dancehall booby trap of pings, dings, and rattles.
 J. Raff Allen produces like a Spike Jones fan."
 Christina Pazzanese from Vibe constated that "with its familiar, brassy Peter Gunn riff and goofy singalong lyrics, it's an instant favourite with even the most unwavering of dancehall-haters and seems destined to be the music's next breakthrough American smash."